kate-elizabeth/minesweeper/README.md

 }
 ```

-Notably, the value represents "what sort of cell" it is
+Notably, the value represents "what sort of cell" it is:

 ```
 -1  :    "a Bomb Cell"
 0   :    "A Empty Cell" has zero Bomb neighbors, so when its clicked, it's neighbors need to recursively be revealed till get to a neighbors that are touching a bomb ("Number Cell"s)
 1-8 :    "A Number Cell" has 1-8 Bomb Cell neighbors, when it's clicked, it simply shows its number N of bomb neighbors

 ```